Hi Score Girl: Manga

+Volumes

 Anime

 Monthly Big Gangan announced in December 2013 that an anime adaptation was green-lit.
 In March 2018, the anime adaptation was confirmed to be a television series animated by SMDE, with production by J.C.
 Staff.
 It aired from July 13 to September 28, 2018.
 It is directed by Yoshiki Yamakawa and written by Tatsuhiko Urahata, featuring character designs by Michiru Kuwabata, and music by Yoko Shimomura.
+The series runs at 60fps (mainly for the game footage, due to having a 60hz rate) in selected scenes, as opposed to 24fps (although it was encoded at 30fps).
 The series' opening theme song "New Stranger" was performed by Sora tob sakana, while the series' ending theme song "Hōkago Distraction" was performed by Etsuko Yakushimaru.
 Netflix streamed the anime on December 24, 2018, with an English dub.
 The series received 3 OVA episodes titled Extra Stage that premiered on March 20, 2019.

 A second, nine episode long season aired from October 25 to December 20, 2019, with the staff and cast reprising their roles.
 The second season's opening theme song "Flash" was performed by Sora tob sakana, while the second season's ending theme song "Unknown World Map" was performed by Etsuko Yakushimaru.
 Season 2 premiered on Netflix on April 9, 2020 outside of Japan and China.

 Reception

+Hi Score Girl won the Tokyo News Services' TV Bros magazine Bros.
+Comic Award 2012.
 It was number two on the 2013 Takarajimasha's Kono Manga ga Sugoi!
 Top 20 Manga for Male Readers survey.
 It was also nominated for the 6th Manga Taishō and the 17th Tezuka Osamu Cultural Prize.
 It was number nine in the 2013 Comic Natalie Grand Prize.

 As of December 30, 2012, volume 3 has sold 59,016 copies and as of July 7, 2013, volume 4 has sold 103,734 copies.